Experienced Child Custody Counsel

 Paternity Determination And Obligations

-Many of the people who contact my office want to know about custody and visitation in the context of parents who have never been married.
-In these situations, it is critical to contact an attorney who will seek visitation rights or custody on your behalf.
-If you are a woman and are opposing a father’s motion for custody or visitation, or you are simply seeking child support, an experienced attorney can provide necessary assistance.
+Many of the people who contact my office want to know about custody and parenting time in the context of parents who have never been married.
+In these situations, it is critical to contact an attorney who will seek parenting time rights or custody on your behalf.
+If you are a woman and are opposing a father’s motion for custody or parenting time, or you are simply seeking child support, an experienced attorney can provide necessary assistance.

 Change of Domicile